 You have trichomoniasis

-We’ve said it once and we’ll say it again; sex is fun, but gawd there are some risky consequences.
-Case in point; trichomoniasis, a sexually transmitted infection (STI) caused by a tiny parasite that travels from person-to-person during sex.
-Apart from foul-smelling vaginal discharge, this nasty STI also causes itchy genitals and painful peeing.
-If you were looking for contraceptive advice; knowing that trichomoniasis exists in the world may well be it!
+We’ve said it once and we’ll say it again; sex is fun, but there are some risky consequences.
+Case in point; trichomoniasis, a sexually transmitted infection (STI) caused by a tiny parasite that can be passed during sex or when sharing damp towels.² Apart from foul-smelling vaginal discharge, this nasty STI also causes itchy genitals and painful peeing.²